-Due to scheduled maintenance on Friday, December 20 from 7 pm – 8 pm EST, the NBOME portal may experience a potential outage.
+Due to scheduled maintenance on Friday, January 17, from 7 pm – 8:30 pm ET, the NBOME portal may experience a potential outage.
 We apologize for any inconvenience.

-Osteopathic Patient Care and Procedural Skills
+Osteopathic Care and Procedural Skills

 Overview

 This includes performing all other diagnostic and therapeutic clinical procedures essential for the area of practice.
-In the delivery of the highest-quality patient care, promotion of wellness, and prevention of disease, osteopathic physicians must be able to serve appropriately as members or leaders of interprofessional health care teams and foster effective communication with and among other professionals.
+In the delivery of the highest-quality patient care, promotion of wellness, and prevention of disease, osteopathic physicians must be able to participate as members or leaders of interprofessional health care teams and foster effective communication with and among other professionals.
 Interprofessional team outcomes will be mapped primarily to the systems-based practice domain (Domain 7).

 Required Elements